-Because, as previously described, genetic differences may be discernible in certain intraspecific peach by almond hybrids as presence/absence rather than variability in the expression level, several hundred progeny from a high-BF Carmel by UCD40A-17 test cross, in which progeny are expected to strongly segregate for BF (based on previous performance), have been generated in 2011-13 and planted in the spring of 2014.
-The presence and extent of BF in individual progeny trees will be rated based on criteria developed in literature (See citation 12).
+BF expression even if that DNA not causative (i.e. the BF-gene).
+These genes might then be used as markers (since their association with that trait indicates that they are closely linked to presence/absence rather than variability in the expression level, several hundred progeny from a high-BF Carmel by UCD40A-17 test cross, in which progeny are expected to strongly segregate for BF (based on previous performance), have been generated in 2011-14 and planted in 2014 and 2015.
+The presence and extent of BF in individual progeny trees will be rated based on criteria developed in literature (see reference # 12).
 Information on the time that BF was first observed in individual progeny trees will also be included in the database.
 The rate of BF progression in both individual trees as well as in the combined progeny population will be evaluated as a possible predictor of BF-potential of the almond parent variety.
 Inheritance models supported by this preliminary data will then be evaluated.
-Previously established genetic relationships (See citations 3, 4, 8) among almond varieties tested will also be considered when evaluating inheritance models.
+Previously established genetic relationships (see citations 3, 4, 8) among almond varieties tested will also be considered when evaluating inheritance models.